 Cockle Bay is a tidal beach with a huge patch of sand, making it ideal for people who want to lie around rather than swim.
 As it is a tidal beach, Cockle Bay is the perfect beach for shellfish hunting during the season from March 1st to September 31st—a great activity to get amongst with your mates.

 Located in Glendowie, Karaka Bay is sprinkled with Pohutukawa trees, providing shade and making it a favourite for beachside picnics.
 If you’re lucky enough to catch this beach at low tide, you can enjoy a long walk along the cliffs to St. Heliers.
 Not to mention, Karaka Bay also has a beach swing to make it a little extra special.

 Located just over from Bucklands Beach this beautiful north-facing spot is the perfect destination, with spectacular views stretching from Auckland City to the Coromandel Ranges.
 Maraetai provides safe swimming with grassed verges suitable for picnicking and relaxing.
 Also, there's good parking and a playground.
 Score.

 Awhitu Regional Park

 A safe, tranquil little beach that’s perfect for a short walk, mountain biking and treading the water in a relaxing ocean.
 The white sand at Awhitu Regional Park reflects the sunlight to make the vibe a little brighter and is a favourite beach for friends and families that want a nice picnic and a relaxing day out.

-This one is for the people who wanna get down and dirty in action on the beach.
+This one is for the people who wanna get down and dirty on the beach.
 This black sand beach is ideal for those water lovers as the waters are suitable for activities like paragliding and surfing.
-But the rugged sand of Kariotahi Beach makes it a favourite for people that want to test out their 4 wheel drive!
+But the rugged sand of Kariotahi Beach makes it a favourite for people that want to test out their 4 wheel drive.